 - Christmas: Monday, Dec.
 25

 On these days, brick-and-mortar branches will likely be closed.
-(One notable exception among major banks is TD Bank, which does business on some federal holidays but will be closed on Jan.
-16.)
+(One notable exception among major banks is TD Bank, which does business on some federal holidays but will be open on Columbus Day/Indigenous Peoples Day.)
 If so, in-person services are not available.
 Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it’s automated.
 ATMs should be accessible.

 Digital banking remains open, however, regardless of what America is celebrating that day.
 You can transact routine banking business via your bank’s or credit union’s website or app.
 If you have an online account, you can: